 It comprehensively covers important topics including real-time monitoring, reverse stress testing, change management, predictive maintenance, management system, contingency plans, human factors, behavioral safety, anticipatory failure determination, resilience engineering (RE), resilience management (RM), Swiss cheese model, and probability distribution.

-Aimed at Professionals working in the fields of health and safety, quality engineering, compliance engineering, aerospace engineering, occupational health and safety, industrial engineering, this text:
+Aimed at professionals working in the fields of health and safety, quality engineering, compliance engineering, aerospace engineering, occupational health and safety, and industrial engineering, this text:

-- Presents mathematical analysis of incidents and accidents using statistics and probabilities theories.
+- Presents mathematical analysis of incidents and accidents using statistics and probability theories

 Table of Contents